JuliaControl/ModelPredictiveControl.jl/docs/src/manual/linmpc.md

 ```

 The `model` object will be used for two purposes : to construct our controller, and as a
 plant simulator to test the design.
+Its sampling time is 2 s thus the control period will be
+2 s as well.

 ## Linear Model Predictive Controller

 A linear model predictive controller (MPC) will control both the water level ``y_L`` and
-temperature ``y_T`` in the tank, at a sampling time of 2 s.
-The tank level should also never
-fall below 45:
+temperature ``y_T`` in the tank.
+The tank level should also never fall below 45:

 ```math
 y_L ≥ 45